WristRoute is a standalone Apple Watch GPS app for hiking, biking,

 For overnight hiking trips bring a battery pack to recharge

 watch.
 Turn off Settings...
 GPS when not tracking.
-Set watch & iPhone to
+Set both watch

 Email firstname.lastname@example.org for support